wmdataphys/Deep_hpDIRC/README.md

 # Usage

 Note we have provided all code required to reproduce the results found within the paper, although these require large amounts of simulation from GEANT4.
 For those interested in training their own models, or reproducing our work, please open an issue.
 If their exists a high demand, we will update our documentation to and provide instructions for dataset creation, model training and model evaluation.
+We also plan to release a streamlined, containerized version for those who only wish to utilize the fast simulation methods for dataset creation.

 ## Running Fast Simulation